-I try to keep myself busy with a multitude of home and garden project during the winter.
+I try to keep myself busy with a multitude of home and garden projects during the winter.
 This year, I wanted to test a theory a friend passed along about overwintering geraniums.

 Home of the Frozen Tundra

-In February, I would place the pots in a sunny window and give them a good watering.
-Seemed to work out just fine for me.
-Although, I did lose a few pots over the years.
+In February, I would place the pots in a bright and sunny window and give the plants a good watering.

 Steps For Overwintering

 1.)
-Remove each individual geranium plant from the soil and shake off dirt.
+Remove each individual geranium plant from the soil and shake off the dirt.

 2.)
 Cut the greens and stems back to around 2 inches.

 3.)
 Place all the plants in a paper bag and store in a dark space.
-I storage mine in a hallway closet.
+I stored mine in a hallway closet.